unusep/main/docs/DeveloperGuide.md

 **MSS**

 1. User types in the command.
-2. System confirms if user wants to clear all of the tasks.
-3. User confirms.
-4. System deletes all of the tasks. <br>
+2. System deletes all of the tasks. <br>
 Use case ends.

-**Extensions**

-3a.
-User rejects the confirmation.

-> 3a1.
-System indicates that the clear order was not carried out
-> Use case resumes at step 1.

 #### Use case: Help Command